Paul Hall (footballer)

 Portsmouth, Bury, Sheffield United, West Bromwich Albion, Walsall, Rushden & Diamonds, Tranmere Rovers, Chesterfield and Wrexham.
 He saw out the final years of his career in non-league football with Newport County, Stratford Town, Spalding United and Mansfield Town.
 Born in Manchester, England, he represented Jamaica internationally, earning 48 caps and scoring 14 goals.
 He was part of their squad for FIFA World Cup 1998.

-Since retiring he spent a spell coaching with Tamworth, before later moving to Queens Park Rangers as an under-23's coach.
+Since retiring he spent a spell coaching with Tamworth, before later moving to Queens Park Rangers as an under-23s coach.
 He later became assistant head coach of Jamaica and in 2021 became interim head coach.
-F ollowing the departure of Michael Beale he was named interim manager back at QPR.
+Following the departure of Michael Beale he was named interim manager back at QPR.
 During his playing career, Hall was a striker who could also play on the right wing.

 Playing career

 Hall began his career as an apprentice at Torquay United, turning professional on 9 July 1990, although he had already made his league debut the previous season.
 He helped the Gulls to promotion via the play-offs, primarily playing as a winger, and made a total of 93 league appearances, before a £70,000 transfer to Portsmouth on 25 March 1993.

 Hall was to spend five seasons with the Fratton Park outfit, and after some impressive displays he gained a call up to the Jamaica national football team to participate at the 1998 FIFA World Cup.

 After some impressive performances at the World Cup, Hall moved to Coventry City for a fee of £300,000.
 Within four months at Coventry he had been told by manager Gordon Strachan that he did not fit into his plans, but Hall chose to stay and fight for a place, turning down a move to Port Vale in late November 1998.
 On 18 February 1999, he joined Bury on loan, but again returned to Highfield Road to fight for a first team place.
 The following season chances were even sparser, with loan moves to Sheffield United on 17 December 1999 (scoring once against Grimsby Town), and to West Bromwich Albion on 10 February 2000, neither of which resulted in permanent deals.
 He scored once during his spell at Coventry against Southend United in the League Cup.

 On 17 March 2000, Hall left Highfield Road, joining Walsall on loan until the end of the season, and in the summer joined the Saddlers permanently on a free transfer.
 He helped the club to gain promotion to the Football League First Division via the play-offs, but found himself out of manager Ray Graydon's plans for the 2001–02 campaign.
 Port Vale attempted to take him loan on 20 September, but were told by Walsall that only a permanent deal would suffice.
 The following week, he was offered a trial at Queens Park Rangers, but again returned to Walsall.
 On 10 October 2001, he finally left the Bescot Stadium, joining league newcomers Rushden & Diamonds on a free transfer, playing alongside fellow former Torquay forwards Scott Partridge and Duane Darby.